JustFixNYC/tenants2/README.md

 You'll need Python 3.8.2 and [pipenv][], as well as Node 12, yarn, and [Git Large File Storage (LFS)][git-lfs].
-You will also need to set up Postgres version 10 or later.
+You will also need to set up Postgres version 10 or later, and it will need the PostGIS extension installed.

 If you didn't have Git LFS installed before cloning the repository, you can obtain the repository's large files by running `git lfs pull`.